 October 27, 2015

-In addition to design changes, Office 2016 offers new applications to make collaborating in the Exchange mail client much easier.
+In addition to design changes, Office 2016 offers new applications such as Clutter and Modern Attachments to make collaborating in the Exchange mail client much easier.
 Should you upgrade?

 March 06, 2015

 Recent reports about Hillary Clinton's personal email use for government work has ignited a discussion among IT pros.